Bounds on Cheeger-Gromov invariants and simplicial complexity of triangulated manifolds: Introduction and main results

 Finally, in Section~\ref{sec:density}, we will prove the following variation on~\cite{CW}.
 It is essentially independent of the rest of the paper.

-\begin{theorem} Suppose $M$ is a closed oriented manifold of dimension $3$ mod $4$, and $\pi_{1}(M)$ has finite subgroups of arbitrary large order, then the values of $\rho^{(2)}(M’)$ as $M'$ varies over manifolds homotopy equivalent to $M$ is a dense subset of $\R$.
+\begin{theorem} Suppose $M$ is a closed oriented manifold of of dimension $4k+3$, where $k>0$, and $\pi_{1}(M)$ has finite subgroups of arbitrary large order.
+Then the values of $\rho^{(2)}(M’)$ as $M'$ varies over manifolds homotopy equivalent to $M$ is a dense subset of $\R$.
 This implies that the group $S(M)$ of such manifolds (studied by surgery theory) is not finitely generated. \end{theorem}

-The condition on $\pi$ in this theorem arises in all known examples where $L^2$ betti numbers are not a discrete subset of $\R$.
-It seems very likely that if the Farrell-Jones conjecture is true then this condition is necessary as well for the density of values of $\rho^{(2)}$.
-We note that it is conjectured that all the numbers in this set of real numbers differ from one another by rational numbers (Chang).
-If true, this would enable trying to make estimates using p-adic heights of $\rho$ invariants.
+The condition on the fundamental group $\pi_1$ in this theorem arises in all known examples where $L^2$ Betti numbers do not form a discrete subset of $\R$.
+It seems that if the Farrell-Jones conjecture is true then this condition is necessary as well for the density of values of $\rho^{(2)}$.
+We remark that it is conjectured that all the numbers in this set of real numbers differ from one another by rational numbers~\cite{Chang04}.
+If this conjecture is true, it opens up the possibility of making estimates using p-adic heights of $\rho$-invariants.

-It is worth remarking that the conclusion of this theorem would follow from conjectures in~\cite{WY15}; indeed it goes a bit further for some groups, such as (finitely presented groups containing) the lamplighter group that only has elements of order $2$ (but contains $\Z_{2}^n$ for all $n$).
+We also remark that the conclusion of this theorem would follow from conjectures in~\cite{WY15}.
+In fact, it extends beyond the conjectures for certain groups, such as the lamplighter group, or more generally, finitely presented groups containing it, which consist solely of elements of order $2$ and also contain $\Z_2^n$ for all $n$.

-We close by mentioning a drawback of the purely geometric nature of our methods: we cannot prove the natural analog of Theorem~\ref{thm:AS} for Atiyah-Patodi-Singer invariants of odd dimensional PL manifolds with representations of their fundamental group.
-It seems unbelievable that this could not hold, but our methods that make essential use of bordism does not gracefully extend to the bordism of manifolds with flat bundles – because that bordism group, rationally, is an infinite dimensional vector space.
-Here, as in~\cite{CW},~\cite{Cha16}, and~\cite{Lim}, we avoid this in the case of $\rho^{(2)}$ this is avoided using the functoriality of this invariant with respect to inclusions - something we don’t yet have an analogue of in the Atiyah-Patodi-Singer setting.
+We close by mentioning a drawback of the purely geometric nature of our methods.
+We are unable to prove the natural analog of Theorem~\ref{thm:AS} for Atiyah-Patodi-Singer invariants of odd dimensional PL manifolds with representations of their fundamental group.
+It seems unbelievable that this could not hold for Atiyah-Patodi-Singer invariants.
+But our methods that make essential use of bordism does not gracefully extend to the bordism of manifolds with flat bundles.
+This is due to the fact that the relevant bordism group is an infinite dimensional vector space rationally.
+Here, as in~\cite{CW},~\cite{Cha16}, and~\cite{Lim}, we avoid this in the case of $\rho^{(2)}$, using the functoriality of this invariant with respect to inclusions.
+Unfortunately, we do not yet have an analogous tool in the Atiyah-Patodi-Singer setting.